TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 i.
 The sacral has a narrow neural canal

 iii.
-The sacral has very large centrum
+The sacral has a very large centrum

 iv.
-The first sacral vertebrae has a pair of transverse process is large and winged-like, but the others are attached to the muscle of the back
+The first sacral vertebrae has a pair of transverse process that is large and winged-like, but the others are attached to the muscle of the back

 v.
 The first sacral has a small neural canal which gets smaller as it enters the other vertebrae